 To demonstrate how the three approaches mentioned above can be used to construct a surrogate function, we consider the optimization problem corresponding to the binary logistic regression model.
 Based on Jensen's inequality, we decouple the correlation among the estimated parameters and decompose the original high-dimensional optimization problem into a set of one-dimensional sub-problems which can then be handled separately.
-Although we cannot obtain a one-step closedform iterative procedure, we present a gradient SM algorithm by borrowing ideas from the gradient EM algorithm [22].
-Moreover, we show that the iterative procedure of [5] can be regarded as a generalized SM algorithm analogous to the generalized EM algorithm [11].
+Although we cannot obtain a one-step closed-form iterative procedure, we present a gradient SM algorithm by borrowing ideas from the gradient EM algorithm (Lange 1995).
+Moreover, we show that the iterative procedure of (Collins et al. 2002) can be regarded as a generalized SM algorithm analogous to the generalized EM algorithm (Dempster et al. 1977).
 Based on the first-order Taylor approximation, we express the original objective function as the difference of two convex functions (i.e., a convex function plus a concave function), leading to a quadratic surrogate function.
-Based on the low quadratic bound principle [2], we devise quadratic SM algorithms.
-The essence of quadratic SM algorithms is to approximate the Hessian matrix in the pure Newton method with a simpler positive definite matrix, and we will adopt a constant matrix in our case here.
+Based on the low quadratic bound principle (Böhning and Lindsay 1988), we devise quadratic SM algorithms.
+The essence of quadratic SM algorithms is to approximate the Hessian matrix in the pure Newton method with a simpler positive semidefinite matrix, and we will adopt a constant matrix in our case here.
 Thus, we only have to compute the inverse of the Hessian matrix just once and inversion of large matrices at each iteration can be avoided.

-While Lange et al. [23] also used these three approaches to construct their SM algorithms, they considered different approaches for different optimization problems.
+While Lange et al. (2000) also used these three approaches to construct their SM algorithms, they considered different approaches for different optimization problems.
 In contrast, we consider the use of the three approaches for the same optimization problem.
 Thus, our treatment allows us to show that different construction approaches can be used to devise different SM algorithms for the same optimization problem.
 In addition, based on combinations of Jensen's inequality, first-order Taylor approximation and the low quadratic bound principle, we present the fourth approach for constructing surrogate functions.
-Quite surprisingly, the SM algorithms obtained turn out to be equivalent to the parallel Bregman distance algorithms of [5], and thus our method can be seen as providing a new derivation for their algorithms.
-Compared with [10] and [5], the mathematical skills required for our approach are much simpler because we only need to utilize Jensen's inequality or first-order Taylor approximation over a convex function.
+Quite surprisingly, the SM algorithms obtained turn out to be equivalent to the parallel Bregman distance algorithms of (Collins et al. 2002), and thus our method can be seen as providing a new derivation for their algorithms.
+Compared with (Della Pietra et al. 2001) and (Collins et al. 2002), the mathematical skills required for our approach are much simpler because we only need to utilize Jensen's inequality or first-order Taylor approximation over a convex function.

 Our other contributions are to devise CSM and SCM algorithms for the binary logistic regression model, and SM algorithms for multi-class logistic regression models and AdaBoost.
 More importantly, our approaches naturally guarantee convergence of the corresponding iterative algorithms.
 Moreover, we derive an SM algorithm for the log-linear model.
 On the one hand, this illustrates an application of the SM algorithm to a constrained optimization problem.
-On the other hand, our SM algorithm may be seen as an amendment of the generalized iterative scaling (GIS) [7] as the constraint in GIS is not exactly satisfied.
+On the other hand, our SM algorithm may be seen as an amendment of the generalized iterative scaling (GIS) (Darroch and Ratcliff 1972) as the constraint in GIS is not exactly satisfied.
 In summary, we believe that SM algorithms can find wide applications in machine learning even beyond generalized linear models.

-1.2 Related Work
+1.2 Related work